suryajuancuk/LinkedIn_Job_Stats/README.md

 ## Development guide

 - Prerequisites
-  - Node.js and (optionally) npm or yarn for building assets.
+  - https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip and (optionally) npm or yarn for building assets.
   - A browser with extension support for testing (Chrome, Edge, or a compatible browser).
 - Getting started
   - Install dependencies in the root or each package as needed.